Vanessa Bieker, Founder

 On December 2, 2018, John ran CIM once again to upgrade his time for Boston and finished in 3:17!

-John WILL run in the 2019 Boston Marathon on April 15th, seeded in his 2018 CIM finish time of 3:17.
-He is sponsored by Total Nutrition and coached by Darren Morgan, Fleet Feet Racing.
+John ran the 2019 Boston Marathon on April 15th, in 3:52; sponsored by Total Nutrition and coached by Darren Morgan, Fleet Feet Racing.

 John reached Boston and he isn't done.
 He is just getting started.
 He has turned his passion for running into a professional career.
 His next race is the 2020 Marine Corp Marathon in Washington D.C.